codacy/docs/docs/organizations/organization-overview.md

 ![Last updated pull requests](images/organization-overview-prs-last-updated.png)

 Click a pull request to see the [details of that pull request](../repositories/pull-requests.md#status).

-## Organization setup

-The **Organization setup** area displays the status of the initial configuration of your organization on Codacy.
-It provides you with a checklist of items that you should complete to ensure that your organization is set up correctly and that you're getting the most out of Codacy.

 ## Last updated repositories